About the programme

 Application procedure

-Before you apply to the master's degree programme in Security Risk Management, please make sure to acquaint yourself with all the important information on the application procedure, application deadlines and details about how to apply.
+Before you apply to the master's degree programme in Global Development, please make sure to acquaint yourself with all the important information on the application procedure, application deadlines and details about how to apply.

 Please be aware that during the program there will be a mandatory field trip, which involves a the a cost of app.
 15.000-18.000 DKK which is not covered by the University of Copenhagen.
 Currently we do not offer any travel scholarships for the field trip.